 Some of those criticisms are…

-One of the biggest criticisms of EdTech is the cost to introduce technology.
-The cost of a marker board is insignificant compared to the cost of a smart board.
-Equipping each student in high school with a laptop or iPad is no small expenditure, not to mention the costs associated with software and updates.
+One of the biggest criticisms of EdTech is the cost of introducing technology.
+The cost of a marker board is insignificant compared to the price of a smartboard.
+Equipping each student in high school with a laptop or iPad is no small expenditure, not to mention the expenses associated with software and updates.

 Another concern is that students may lose or damage equipment, such as a take-home laptop.
 Multiply that by each classroom and student, and the costs can be quite high.